She was no longer hyperactive and her skin became normal

-What is Hyperactivity in ADHD
+What is Hyperactivity in ADHD?

 Hyperactivity is a state of being unusually or abnormally active.
-Hyperactivity is often difficult for people around the hyperactive person, such as teachers, employers, and parents.
+It is often difficult for people around the hyperactive person, such as teachers, employers, and parents.
 Hyperactive people often become anxious or depressed because of their condition and how people respond to them.